gutucristian/gutucristian.github.io/_posts/2020-06-17-Amazon-Web-Services-(AWS).md

 - Reserve a specific instance type
 - Recommended for steady state usage applications (e.g., database)
 - **Convertible Reserved Instance**:
+  - Convertible RIs can be exchanged for different Convertible RIs of equal or greater value
   - Can change the EC2 instance type
   - Up to 54% discount
 - **Scheduled Reserved Instances**: